CopperSpice API 2.0.0

 overridevirtual

-Closes all communication with the process and kills it.
+Closes all communication with the last command started by this QProcess and kills the running task.
 After calling this method QProcess will no longer emit readyRead() and data can no longer be read or written.

 Reimplemented from QIODevice::close()